Danny Imray: Loan to Bromley

 On 26 July 2024, Imray signed for newly promoted EFL League Two side Bromley on a season-long loan deal.
 On 10 August 2024, he made his English Football League debut, coming on as a 24th-minute substitute in a 2–0 win at Harrogate Town.
 On 1 December 2024, he scored the winning goal in a 1–2 victory over Solihull Moors in an FA Cup second-round fixture.

 Loan to Blackpool

 On 15 July 2025, Imray joined League One side Blackpool on a season-long loan deal.
+He made his debut for the club on 23 August 2025, in a 1–0 defeat to Plymouth Argyle.
+He scored his first goal for the club on 10 December 2025, in a 3–0 win against Rotherham United.
+On 16 January 2026, Imray was recalled by Crystal Palace, following 16 appearances at Blackpool.

+Loan to West Bromwich Albion

+On 30 January 2026, Imray joined Championship side West Bromwich Albion on loan until the end of the season.
+He made his debut for the club on 31 January 2026, in a 3–0 defeat to Portsmouth.
+He scored his first goal for the club on 21 April 2026, in a 3–0 win against Watford.

+Wrexham

+On 29 July 2026, Wrexham announced the signing of Imray to a four-year deal.

 Personal life

 Imray is of Trinidadian descent and thus is eligible for the Trinidad and Tobago national football team.

+Imray's father, also called Danny, played semi-professional football, making three appearances for Romford in 1993.